kaikue/Orifits/README.md

 	- Blocks look at each other
 	- Backgrounds
 	- Blocks wobble when grabbed
-	- Round corners of block guys' colliders for better dragging
+	- Round corners of block colliders for better dragging
 	- Particles
 	- Beating hearts
-- Lerp everything for polish
+	- Lerp everything
+		- background color
 		- block faces fade in/out
 		- block position dragging/rotating
 			- slide around more